Latrobe Valley: Racing Industry

 The Moe Racing Club schedules around fourteen race meetings a year.
 The racecourse is in Waterloo Road within a very short walk of the Moe central business district and V/Line train station.
 Raceday race calling can be heard in the central business district of Moe during race meetings.
 The two largest race meeting in Moe are the GPG Mobil Moe Cup meeting in mid October – which is one of the largest regional race meetings outside of Melbourne on the Victorian Racing calendar – and the Melbourne Cup Day meeting on the first Tuesday in November.
 The Moe Racing Club is the largest capacity racecourse in Gippsland.
 The club also offers members and guests other facilities, including Turfside Tabaret, the Turfside Bistro and the Turfside Function Centre.

 Glenview Park in Traralgon hosts both horse and greyhound racing.
 Traralgon greyhounds race at the Glenview Park Racing Complex which is owned by the Latrobe City Council.
 It was specifically designed for the racing of horses and greyhounds.
 The inaugural greyhound race was held in 1973.
-Typical greyhound races at Glenview are run over a distance of 298, 513, 658 and 730 meters.
+Typical greyhound races at Glenview are run over a distance of 298, 513, 658 and 730 metres.